Lightstreamer/Lightstreamer-JMS-example-StockList-service-java/README.md

 ### Running the Demo

-The JMS Gateway StockList Demo requires a Lightstreamer instance running a properly configured *JMS Gateway*.
+* The JMS Gateway StockList Demo requires a Lightstreamer instance running a properly configured *JMS Gateway*.
 Please refer to Lightstreamer web site [download page](http://download.lightstreamer.com/) to find *Lightstreamer server* and *JMS Gateway* download packages.
+* * Now grab the jar of the service, `JMSStockListDemoService.jar`, and copy it under the lib folder of the JMSGateway adapter just deployed.
+This is needed since the Gateway must be able to create any object sent or received by its clients.
+In this case the gateway requires the declaration of the `FeedMessage` class.

 Now you can test this demo running the [Lightstreamer JMS Gateway - Basic Stock-List Demo - HTML Client](https://github.com/Weswit/Lightstreamer-JMS-example-StockList-client-javascript).